pangenome/odgi/docs/rst/commands/odgi_build.rst

 odgi build
 #########

-construct a dynamic succinct variation graph
+Construct a dynamic succinct variation graph in ODGI format from a GFAv1

 SYNOPSIS
 ========